prowide/prowide-integrator-examples/lib/README.txt

-you should place here the jars you received with your integrator trial/purchase
+you should place here the pw-swift*.jar you received with your Integrator trial/purchase